marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 in the statically allocated array *__file_info* and sets the input operations pointer, *iop*, to *__file_dev* .
 It then returns the corresponding fd (the index within *__file_info*).
-From now on, the attempts to read from a file associated with the fd returned, will go through *__file_dev.read* function pointer, that is *__file_read*.
+From now on, any attempt to read from a file associated with the fd returned, will go through *__file_dev.read* function pointer, that is *__file_read*.

 ```c